Nextiva / Blog / Business Communication

 The number one concern information technology (IT) leaders share regarding telecommuting is data security.
 Not only because it’s a good idea, but they must enact additional measures to protect customer data.
 Protecting business data is more challenging when employees are not in the office—but it’s not impossible.

-As a part of any telecommuting plan, you must apply additional safeguards to protect employees and customers.
-Whether your team works in the office or at home, you must be relentless.
+Any telecommuting plan must include additional safeguards to protect employees and customers.
+You must be vigilant whether your team works in the office or at home.
 Secure your connection, implement multi-factor authentication, and practice good data hygiene, and you will be ready to work remotely.

 It should shock you that Okta’s research shows that most employees do not store passwords in a password manager.
 This finding means passwords are likely floating around in other documents.

-Any company looking to scale their remote options should look to these tools and support telecommuting policies to empower (and protect) people while working remotely.
+Any company looking to scale its remote options should consider these tools and support telecommuting policies to empower (and protect) employees while working remotely.

 Okta